Slicer/teem/src/make/README.txt

 TEEM_ARCH: the architecture you're compiling with and for
   >>> This is the only environment variable which MUST be set <<<

-TEEM_ROOT: the top-level teem directory, under which are the directories where object, library, and include files will be installed.
+TEEM_ROOT: the top-level "teem" directory, under which are the directories where object, library, and include files will be installed.
 If not set, the top-level directory is taken to be "../..", when inside the source directory for the individual